NOTE:

 In 1996 signs started showing that there were problems at AT&T

-AT&T sadly had to unload its bucolic corporate fortress in 2002 in what analysts call the beginning of the end for the once mighty giant.
+AT&T sadly had to unload its bucolic corporate fortress in 2002, which analysts call the beginning of the end for the once mighty giant.
 The AT&T campus, which had grown to over 200 acres of rolling hills in horse country of northern New Jersey, was put on the block for more than $300 million.
-Ironically, after sitting vacant for years it was first sold to Parmacia of Peapack, left vacant and was finally scoffed up by Verizon Wireless as their corporate headquarters.
+Ironically, after sitting vacant for years, it was first sold to Parmacia of Peapack, left vacant, and was finally scoffed up by Verizon Wireless as their corporate headquarters.

 An interesting look at the Basking Ridge Fire Company’s training video taken at AT&T headquarters (VIDEO)